sjpence/manual-mds220/07_ServiceProcedures.md

 1. Make sure the heater being tuned is turned on using the toggle switches on the Main Menu.

-1. On the Main Menu, press the Settings button, then press Heaters along the left side to access the Autotuning Control sceen.
+1. On the Main Menu, press the Settings button, then press Heaters along the left side to access the Autotuning Control screen.

     ![Heater Autotuning](/media/screen_settings_heaters.png)